 • Highly selective VHF receiver uses frequency synthesized, triple tuned circuitry and is factory set between 118.0 and 137.0MHz in 25Khz increments.

-• Range: 5 miles minimum (depending on antenna height and a clear line of sight to pilot).
+• Range: up to 5 miles (depending on antenna height and a clear line of sight to pilot).

 • Solid state relay for 120VAC, 20A (2400W) output load.

 • User configured to respond to 3, 5, or 7 clicks and activation duration from 1 to 35 minutes.

 • Manual override switch to activate lighting circuit locally.